Solar Installation Tips For New Build Homes

 - Solar cables run at up to 600V DC in your home and are live at all times, except for when the sun goes down or you switch your solar panels off, and they cannot be protected by a circuit breaker or safety switch.

-- For this reason there are strict regulations on how and where to run the solar cables, and they have to be protected by a steel conduit.
+- For this reason there are strict regulations on how and where to run the solar cables, and they have to be protected by specific heavy duty solar conduit.
 It's important to note - not all builders or electricians are across these industry standards as they're not necessarily solar experts.

 - We recommend engaging a CEC approved electrician, (ideally from the same company who will install your solar system) to do your pre-wiring.
 This way you can be sure it's compliant and will avoid any extra costs that tend to crop up when mistakes are made.